 Which Biological Age Test Should You Trust the Most?

-DNA methylation tests are often regarded as the gold standard due to their high accuracy and predictive value, supported by scientific research.
-Telomere length tests are also reliable but may offer less precision compared to DNA methylation tests.
+DNA methylation tests are often regarded as the gold standard due to their high accuracy and predictive value, which are supported by scientific research.
+Telomere length tests are reliable but may offer less precision than DNA methylation tests.
+Proteomic and metabolomic tests provide comprehensive insights into aging by analyzing various biological markers, though they may require specialized equipment and expertise

-Overall, DNA methylation tests are typically the most trusted due to their proven reliability and accuracy in predicting biological age.
+DNA methylation tests are typically the most trusted due to their proven reliability and accuracy in predicting biological age.

 Key Takeaways